squirrelonweed/squirrelonweed.github.io/_posts/2022-06-18-hello-homelab.md

 # My  HomeLab

 After a metric ton of trial and error I have ended up at this config below.
 Looking forward I would like to get a newer Raspberry Pi but will hold off until prices come down.
 I may buy a cheap mini PC or Intel NUC to replace it at some point.
 A few months ago I starting mixing in a cloud resource to add some headaches to my life as well as some good practical experience.
+In regards to the cloud resources there are plently of places where you can obtain free trials.
+The only real limit is time as they usually give you plenty of monopoly money to spend.
+My favorite providers (and cheaper) are [DigitalOcean's](https://try.digitalocean.com/freetrialoffer/) $100, 60 day free trial and [Linode's](https://www.linode.com/pricing/) $50, 60 day free trial.
+[Google Cloud](https://cloud.google.com/free) also has a completely free tier as well as [$300, 90 free trial](https://cloud.google.com/free/docs/gcp-free-tier/#free-trial) that you can add on.

 ## Networking